Lloyd's Water Page

 sting rays

-The sting rays have sharp barbs along their back and a spear hidden inside the tail.
+Some sting rays have sharp barbs along their back and all have a spear hidden inside the tail.

 Leopard sharks are small, about a 4 foot maximum.